 Discussion Board Forums (6)

-Discussion boards are a collaborative learning experience.
-Therefore, the student is required to provide a thread in response to the provided prompt for each forum.
-Each thread must be 450–500 words and demonstrate course-related knowledge.
-At least 4 citations in current Turabian format are required in each thread, and 2–5 biblical principles must be integrated.
-In addition to the thread, the student is required to reply to 4 other classmates’ threads.
-Each reply must be 200–250 words and include at least 1 citation in current Turabian format.
+The student is required to provide a thread in response to the provided prompt for each forum.
+Each thread must be 250-300 words and demonstrate course-related knowledge.
+At least 2 citations in current Turabian format are required in each thread.
+In addition to the thread, the student is required to reply to 3 other classmates’ threads.
+Each reply must be 150-200 words and include at least 1 citation in current Turabian format.

 Practical Learning Activities (6)

 Unless otherwise noted, the student will complete activities based on the Reading & Study materials.
 These assignments are 2–3 pages.
 The student must include at least 1 citation per page.